Charles II of England: Foreign policy and marriage

 Since 1640, Portugal had been fighting a war against Spain to restore its independence after a dynastic union of 60 years between the crowns of Spain and Portugal.
 Portugal had been helped by France, but in the Treaty of the Pyrenees in 1659 Portugal was abandoned by its French ally.
 Negotiations with Portugal for Charles's marriage to Catherine of Braganza began during his father's reign.
 Upon the restoration, Queen Luísa of Portugal, acting as regent, reopened negotiations with England that resulted in an alliance.
 On 23 June 1661, a marriage treaty was signed; England acquired Catherine's dowry of the port of Tangier in North Africa, the Seven Islands of Bombay in India (which had a major influence on the development of the British Empire), valuable trading privileges in Brazil and the East Indies, religious and commercial freedom in Portugal, and two million Portuguese crowns (equivalent to £300,000 then (Note: Equivalent to between £42.7 million (real cost) and £12.7 billion (economic share) as of 2021.)).
 Portugal obtained military and naval support against Spain and liberty of worship for Catherine.

-Since Philip IV of Spain was an enemy of the Braganza dynasty and was against a marriage between Catherine and any powerful European monarch, the Spanish government proposed Princess Maria of Orange-Nassau, the youngest of the Dutch princesses of the House of Orange, as a bride for Charles II of England, instead of Catherine.
-If the English king accepted this proposal, then Philip IV would provide the dowry for the princess.
-However, Charles II dismissed the offer of the Spanish government, and chose to marry Catherine because of her huge dowry.
+Since Philip IV of Spain was an enemy of the Braganzas and was against a marriage between Catherine and any powerful European monarch, the Spanish government proposed other European princesses as possible brides for Charles, instead of Catherine, making clear that there were no available Spanish princesses and offering to provide a dowry.
+Their suggestions included: Princess Anna Sophie of Denmark, the eldest daughter of the Danish monarch; Princess Maria of Orange-Nassau, the youngest of the Dutch princesses of the House of Orange; and, as a Catholic alternative, the youngest sister of the Duke of Parma, Caterina Farnese, who was said to be very beautiful.
+In February 1661 the earl of Bristol travelled to Parma to inspect Farnese, but she refused to marry the English monarch, because she wanted to become a nun.
+Another Catholic alternative that was suggested was Eleonore Gonzaga, Empress Dowager of the Holy Roman Empire, although this was an unlikely match.
+Hedwig Eleonora of Holstein-Gottorp, Queen Dowager of Sweden, was also suggested as a bride for Charles.
+At the same time, the first minister of France, Cardinal Mazarin, offered a dowry of millions if Charles II married his niece, Hortense Mancini.
+Nevertheless, Charles dismissed the princesses offered by the Spanish and French governments, and chose to marry Catherine of Braganza because of her huge dowry.
 Catherine journeyed from Portugal to Portsmouth on 13–14 May 1662, but was not visited by Charles there until 20 May.
 The next day the couple were married at Portsmouth in two ceremonies—a Catholic one conducted in secret, followed by a public Anglican service.

 The same year, in an unpopular move, Charles sold Dunkirk to King Louis XIV of France for about £375,000.
 The channel port, although a valuable strategic outpost, was a drain on Charles's limited finances, as it cost the Treasury £321,000 per year.